Top-seed Pliskova wins, Muguruza loses at Indian Wells | NewsChannel 3-12

 Top-seed Pliskova wins, Muguruza loses at Indian Wells

 INDIAN WELLS, Calif.
-(AP) — Top seeds Daniil Medvedev and Karolina Pliskova rolled to straight-set victories at the BNP Paribas Open, when several lower-seeded players were knocked out.
-Medvedev beat American Mackenzie McDonald 6-4, 6-2, extending his winning streak to eight matches dating to his U.S. Open championship last month.
-Medvedev never faced a break point against Mackenzie, who was was broken three times.
+(AP) — Top-seeded Karolina Pliskova won her second-round match in straight sets at the BNP Open, while fifth-seeded Garbine Muguruza was beaten.
 Pliskova advanced to the third round with a 7-5, 6-2 win over Magdalena Frech at the combined ATP and WTA event.
 Pliskova fired six aces, giving her a Tour-leading 387 this year, and converted five of her six break points.
+Muguruza, a finalist at last week’s event in Chicago, lost to Ajla Tomljanovic 3-6, 6-1, 6-3.
+It was Tomijanovic’s first win in seven tries over a Top-10 player this year.
+She was a quarterfinalist at Wimbledon in July.
+U.S. Open champion Daniil Medvedev played at night.